wufoo/docs/source/index.md

 Each sub-user on your account has their own API Key.
 This allows you to still enforce <a href='http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/User-Management'>User Permissions</a>, even with the API
 </aside>

+## Restrictions

+We currently restrict API usage to 5000 requests per key, per day.
+This means that an account can make 5000 requests per sub-user, per day.

+# Authentication

 > Here is a sample request, showing the process for authenticating using your API Key:

-# Authentication

 ```shell
 # With cURL, you can just pass the "username" and "password" with each request